 You should certainly need to consider lighter colors over darker colors if:

 - You enjoy subtle tone changes and simplicity

 - You like rooms that have low contrast

 - The paint color of the wall looks nice when you lighten it to be used on the ceiling.

 There is a high likelihood that the paint color you have on the walls won’t look that great when you dilute it, especially if it is already light.

-In the event of this, it is a good idea to pick a different color for the ceiling and walls or try a different painting technique entirely.
+In this event, it is a good idea to pick a different color for the ceiling and walls or try a different painting technique entirely.

-Painting the ceiling is a big undertaking that can change the appearance of a space in ways you have maybe yet to consider.
+Painting the ceiling is a big undertaking that can change a space’s appearance in ways you may have yet to consider.

-Above, we explored the draws of painting the ceiling in various colors about the walls in your space.
+Above, we explored some tips on painting the walls and ceiling in various colors in your space.